Musically speaking, it was a good year for old guys. It was the year of re. As in resurgent. Reinvigorated. Renewed.

 Like the former Led Zeppelin frontman, the former Johnny Cougar knows a bit about aging gracefully.
 Substituting intimacy for arena-sized bluster, Mellencamp proves a whisper is just as powerful as a scream.
 And that multi-tracking and overdubbing don’t necessarily give an album depth.

-It’s stark, spare beauty is recorded in monaural, giving No Better Than This an emotional heft that falls somewhere between a nineteen-fifties Elvis Presley EP and Woody Guthrie’s Dust Bowl Ballads LP.
+It’s stark, spare beauty is recorded in monaural, giving No Better Than This an emotional heft that falls somewhere between a nineteen-fifties Hank Williams EP and Woody Guthrie’s Dust Bowl Ballads LP.

 Do yourself a favor and check the title track and "Save Some Time to Dream".